lcmongwe/pitch-app/README.md

 This is a simple Flask program that allows a user to read various pitches from different users.
 The user can be able write their own piches and post them for others to like or dislike.

+### :pushpin:USER STORIES
+- A user can see the pitches posted by other people
+- A user can eithr downvote or upvote on a pitch as long as they are signed in.
+- A user can add comment on the different pitches .
+- A user can view and submit pitches by category.

 ### :pushpin:PROJECT SETUP INSTRUCTIONS

 - Open terminal {Ctrl +Alt + T}